MyOwnRobs/myownrobs/publications/latinr2025/latinr2025_tutorial.md

 _The summary should explicitly state the tutorial's learning objectives (https://teachtogether.tech/en/#s:process-objectives) and the relevance or usefulness of what is taught in the tutorial._

-This hands-on tutorial will introduce R users to the transformative power of AI-assisted coding, specifically within the RStudio environment.
+This hands-on tutorial will introduce R users to the transformative power of AI-assisted coding, specifically within the RStudio IDE.
 We will cover how to use AI-powered coding assistants to accelerate a variety of tasks, from generating boilerplate code and debugging scripts to building professional R packages.

 Upon completion of this tutorial, participants will be able to:

-* Articulate the benefits and limitations of using AI for code generation in R.
+* Grasp the benefits and limitations of using AI for code generation in R.

-* Configure and effectively utilize an AI-powered coding assistant within RStudio.
+* Configure and use an AI-powered coding assistant within RStudio.

-* Apply AI tools to write, debug, and refactor R functions and scripts more efficiently.
+* Apply AI tools to write, debug, and refactor R functions and scripts efficiently.

 * Leverage AI to automatically generate Quarto and R Markdown reports.

-* Utilize AI to assist in developing interactive Shiny applications.
+* Develop interactive Shiny applications with AI assistance.

-* Employ AI tools to streamline the process of turning R scripts into reusable R packages.
+* Streamline the process of turning R scripts into reusable R packages.

-* Create a personal workflow that seamlessly integrates AI for increased productivity.
+* Create a personal workflow that integrates AI for increased productivity.

-The ability to harness AI is quickly becoming a core skill for data professionals and researchers.
+Knowing how to take advantage of AI tools is becoming a core skill for data professionals and researchers.
 This tutorial provides a practical and focused introduction, enabling attendees to immediately apply these techniques to their daily work, saving time and reducing cognitive load on routine tasks.

 **Who is the tutorial for?**